bobschrag/token-matcher/README.md

-We present first standard, internal template form, then extend this to input template form accommodating short-hand function calls that should expand into internal form.
+We present first standard, internal template form, then extend this to input template form accommodating short-hand function calls that should expand (during parsing) into internal form.

 ### Internal template form